-Existing Security Features: When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
+Existing Security Features: Stryker had performed the system and application security testing along with secure code review of SmartMedic platform components.
+When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based on the assessment report, Stryker determines if further actions similar to providing security updates and/or providing information to the customer in targeted time.
 Vulnerability information may also be requested from Stryker at any time.

-Recommendation for customer (HDO): The customer is not allowed to access this component.
-Any potential security vulnerabilities that the customer may become aware of with regard to the SmartMedic Device must be communicated to Stryker customer care and the same will be handled through the post market complaints management process for assessment and required actions including any updates needed for the customers.
+Recommendation for customer (HDO): Any potential security vulnerabilities that the customer may become aware of with regard to the SmartMedic platform components must be communicated to Stryker customer care and the same will be handled through the post market complaints management process for assessment and required actions including any updates needed for the customers.

-Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.

 19 Cyber Security Product Upgrades